chipsalliance/riscv-dv/README.md

 - Supports mixing directed instructions with random instruction stream
 - Supports co-simulation with multiple ISS : spike, riscv-ovpsim

+A CSR test generation script written in Python is also provided, to generate a directed test suite that stresses all CSR instructions on all of the CSRs that the core implements.

 ## Getting Started

 ### Prerequisites